Platform: Windows PC

 Design Improvements Moving Forward

-I spent a quick two weeks on this project so the design definitely is not perfect, especially because I was working to script the level interactions at the same time.
-The spots in the design that I would like to improve are as follows (use the map below to see the breakdown of sections):
+I spent a quick two weeks on this project with a heavy focus on scripting the level interactions.
+As I continue working on this project, the spots in the design that I would like to improve are as follows (use the map below to see the breakdown of sections):

 Section 1 - This section was designed to introduce the conveyor belts and help the player get used to moving between them.
 Though the player can see the initial goal/task (the button bolt crank) of the section as they enter, which is a good sightline, the section is very straight and linear.
 The enemies help with that a bit but I want to add more choices and dimensions to this section.
 I think keeping the button in the same location but raising it up on a platform that the player needs to navigate to first and then find their way up to the catwalks would be a good first improvement.
 After that, I would like to experiment more with the conveyor belts which would require more brainstorming.